Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Framework

 \subsection{System Overview}

 \sysname overcomes GPU's power modulation limitations by coordinating GPU DVFS, compute unit scaling, and multi-GPU load assignment as novel power modulation knobs.
 Figure~\ref{fig:framework} illustrates a high-level overview of \sysnamens.
-In our demonstration, \sysname is designed to integrate seamlessly into containerized (Docker) data center environments, but can be generalized to other deployment styles.
+In our demonstration, \sysname is designed for containerized (Docker) data center environments, but can be generalized to other deployment styles.

 \textbf{Data center-side:} On each server, a \textit{Controller} is deployed that reshapes the power consumption of servers running GPU workloads to adhere to the \textit{regulation signal} issued by the grid, alongside the average power of the server for the next hour (Server~P') and regulation provision the server is providing (Server~R), which are determined by the \textit{Optimizer}.
 The \textit{Optimizer} decides the amount of regulation provision (Server~R) by each server based on the predicted average load (P\textsubscript{avg}) of the server and its variance (P\textsubscript{var}).
 We predict average load for the next hour based on historical load patterns~\cite{6881647,cetinski2015ame,di2012host,6274197,liu2017adaptive,8102182,8301555}.